-The lively town of San Pedro in Ambergris Caye is one of the most visited spots in all of Belize, luring travellers with its sparkling blue water, sun-soaked streets and palm-fringed stretches of white sand.
+The lively town of San Pedro in Ambergris Caye is one of the most visited spots in Belize, luring travellers with its sparkling blue water, sun-soaked streets and palm-fringed stretches of white sand.

 Those looking to unwind have plenty of options to choose from when it comes to accommodation, and there’s one special spot in particular that truly ticks all the boxes: The Phoenix Resort, which is consistently rated as one of the best places to stay in Belize.